mysy00/DayZ-Enhancer/README.md

 - DayzEnhancer.lua
   - Used to load modules (files in dayz folder).
 If you want to disable a module, you can either remove the whole line with `import` or add `--` in front of it.
+- dayz/simple_td.lua
+  - Replaces the original textdraws (aka HUD) with simpler ones.
+Toggle them by pressing by `\`.
+If you start spectacting a player, the default textdraws will appear automatically.
+Things like temperature and energy are visible only if they're low.
+To give you a hint, things that are considered to be too low change color to red to indicate you should do something.
+- dayz/simple_td_coins.lua
+  - Coins submodule for the module above.
+It shows how much coins you have.
+It updates every 30 seconds.
 - dayz/attached_objects.lua
   - If you want to equip a helmet, it will be placed automatically.
 It may require a slight change for your skin.
 If you don't know how to do it, create an issue or just let me know.
   - Custom position for m4 and sniper (aka walkie-talkie)